 At parent teacher consultations and/or through our 'open door' policy, we will update you about your child's progress and welcome any information/ questions from yourselves.
 At this point, we will let you know if we feel that your child may have an area of difficulty or may be experiencing a barrier to their learning.
 We welcome and encourage a two-way dialogue between parents and school as this is paramount to supporting the child holistically.
-As a school, we have agreed that a child will be added to the SEN register if they have a diagnosis or are under the care of a professional team either for support/ treatment or assessment.
-Children may be placed on a monitoring or intervention list if they are being assessed or receiving support within school but do not meet the criteria to be placed on the main SEN register.
-Children will not necessarily remind on the SEN register.
+Children may receive support through an intervention but this does not necessarily mean that they will be placed on the SEN register.
+Children will not necessarily remain on the SEN register.
 They may be removed if needs are no longer present.